snowmerak/ax/README.md

 ```

 The bugfix branch is used to fix a bug.
-You can switch to the bugfix branch only if you are in the develop branch.
+You can switch to the bugfix branch only if you are in the unstable branch.
-If you want to create a new bugfix branch, you should switch to the develop branch first.
+If you want to create a new bugfix branch, you should switch to the unstable branch first.
-**CAUTION: The bugfix branch should be merged into the develop branch before the next release.**
+**CAUTION: The bugfix branch should be merged into the unstable branch before the next release.**

 #### Switch hotfix branch